 The second field of study with which educational psychology aligns itself is education or more specifically schooling, as defined above.
 That is, the primary focus of this subdiscipline of psychology is the scientific study of mind and behavior (or mental processes and behavior) in the context of formally socializing and developing the potential of individual human beings.

 Educational psychology is therefore a distinct scientific discipline within psychology that includes both methods of study and a resulting knowledge base.
 While it is concerned primarily with understanding the processes of teaching and learning that take place within formal environments, it is also concerned with affiliated operations and procedures such as curriculum development, assessment, and evaluation.
 Educational psychologists are interested in a wide variety of topics such as learning theories; teaching methods; motivation; cognitive, emotional, and moral development; and parent/child relationships.

-Stephani (2004-05) highlighted the major components of a schooling system in her model of curriculum development (see Figure 1).
+The actual schooling process is generally described through steps in the curriculum development process.
+Stephani (2004-05) highlighted the major components of a schooling system in her model of curriculum development (see Figure 2).